performancecopilot/grafana-pcp/docs/installation.rst

 From Source
 -----------

-The `yarn packge manager <https://yarnpkg.com>`_ is required for building grafana-pcp.
+The `yarn package manager <https://yarnpkg.com>`_ is required for building grafana-pcp.

 .. code-block:: console